keystonejs/prisma-day-2021-workshop/README.md

 `any` issues:
 Low level ts/js security audit: Research and development has established many bugs hide in the rampantly polymorphic `any` type.

 This `dangerous construct` is used in upstream auth.
-Roughly

 ```
 Approximately 75% of these situations reveal an unhandled case, hidden from lint.